8 Best USB Encryption Software Tools

 Drivelock

-The Encryption 2-Go function that comes as standard with Drivelock provides user-transparent encryption for external devices and data media.
+Drivelock Device Control is a standalone product on the Drivelock platform.
+The tool can also pair with the Application Control unit on the platform.
+It provides user-transparent encryption for external devices and data media.
 Encryption is highly safe and reasonably quick with no backdoors and 2FA support.
 Along with protecting USB flash drives, this software also lets you create security restrictions for several kinds of external storage.

 Key Features: